-For convenience and other practical reasons, and in recognition of "the need for leeway so counsel may select the most persuasive order of proof,"38 judges routinely do allow evidence to be admitted provisionally "on the proponent's express or implied assurance that she will 'connect up' the tendered evidence by proving the missing facts later."39 Of course, such assurances should not be given or accepted "without a good faith and objectively reasonable belief that the missing links will in fact be supplied."40 But even where adequate assurances are provided, a trial judge has discretion "to avoid prejudice or confusion, [to] require that the missing fact be proved first."41
+or accepted "without a good faith and objectively reasonable belief that the missing links will in fact be supplied."39 But even where adequate assurances are provided, a trial judge has discretion "to avoid prejudice or confusion, [to] require that the missing fact be proved first."40

 English argues not that the trial judge lacked discretion to rule on the order of proof, but that the judge failed to exercise that discretion in this instance.
-According to English, the judge "refused to admit the prior bad act evidence until
+According to English, the judge "refused to admit the prior bad act evidence until after the defense counsel presented affirmative evidence of self-defense because he [erroneously] believed it was an ironclad rule that the predicate be admitted first."
+Invoking the principle that "[f]ailure to exercise choice in a situation calling for choice is an abuse of discretion-whether the cause is ignorance of the right to exercise choice or mere intransigence-because it assumes the existence of